Surgical Prehabilitation Toolkit for Healthcare Providers

 One in three high-risk patients choosing surgery will experience serious medical complications leading to long-term decline in health and quality of life.
 Often patients do not receive the information they need to make an informed decision about surgery.
 (1)

+Essential communication regarding goals of care is essential for aligning surgical interventions with patient values, preferences, and clinical realities.
 Shared decision making is a collaborative process between clinicians and patients, which aims to select the most suitable treatment option based on best available evidence and informed patient preferences.
 (1)

 Screening Tools